-Project Description: This project entails the purchase of two passenger buses.
+Project Description: This project entails the purchase of one passenger bus.
 The current passenger buses are used for the Inmate Work Program in the Monroe County Parks.
 The buses have continuous maintenance problems and need to be replaced.

 Environmental Review: This project is a Type II Action and will not require further environmental review.